Hunterville: New Zealand’s “Huntaway” Capital

 The Bruce Park Loop Track is an easy track making a figure of eight so you can cut the walk short or complete the whole loop (20 minutes – 1 hour).
 Walk through a large archway memorial dedicated to the conservationist, Robert Cunningham Bruce, into the forest.
 For more walks in the area, take a look at 26 Awesome Hikes Around Palmerston North.

 2. Soak in the Views From the Stormy Point Lookout

 The detour from Hunterville down State Highway 54 is well worth the short drive to this breathtaking viewpoint.
 Stormy Point is one of the best-preserved series of river terraces in the world.
 Beyond that, the 360-views of the Rangitikei Valley, Mt Taranaki and Mt Ruapehu in the distance is another astonishing sight!

-Location: 19km from Hunterville.
-State Highway 54 just northwest of Waituna West, approximately 19 km (12 mi) from Hunterville.
+Location: State Highway 54 just northwest of Waituna West, approximately 19 km (12 mi) from Hunterville.

 3. Walk, Have a Picnic or Camp at Queens Park